Harry Potter (character): Harry Potter and the Goblet of Fire

 In Harry Potter and the Goblet of Fire (2000), Harry is mysteriously chosen by the Goblet of Fire to compete in the dangerous Triwizard Tournament, even though another Hogwarts champion, Cedric Diggory, has already been selected.
 During the Tournament's final challenge, Harry and Cedric are transported to a graveyard, where Cedric is killed by Peter Pettigrew.
 Voldemort, aided by Pettigrew, uses Harry's blood to resurrect his body.
 Harry then duels Voldemort, and their wands connect.
 Spirit echoes of Voldemort's victims, including Harry's parents, emerge from his wand.
 The spirits protect Harry as he escapes to Hogwarts with Cedric's body.

 Rowling said it was necessary to depict violence and death in this novel because it allows Harry's bravery and compassion to show.
 She said that Harry's effort to prevent Cedric's body from falling into Voldemort's hands was based on the scene in Homer's Iliad where Achilles retrieves the corpse of his friend Patroclus from his enemy Hector.
-She asserted that Goblet of Fire marks a turning point in Harry's life.
-She said Harry has been "very protected until now" but in this novel he is no longer protected.
+She stated that Goblet of Fire marks a turning point in Harry's life—he has been "very protected until now" but now he is no longer protected.